Emergency Service Information

 How will OmniRide Express Routes Operate?

-When the ESP is in effect, there is no service to or from Washington, D.C., the Pentagon, Crystal City, Mark Center, Reston/Herndon, and Rosslyn/Ballston.
+When the ESP is in effect, there is no service to or from Washington, D.C., the Pentagon, Crystal City, Reston/Herndon, and Rosslyn/Ballston.

-OmniRide Express buses that travel along the I-95 corridor will transport passengers to and from the Franconia-Springfield Metrorail Station only.
+OmniRide Express buses that travel along the I-95 corridor will transport passengers to and from the Franconia-Springfield Metrorail Station (on the Blue Line) only.

-- Dale City passengers should board a Dale City bus.
-Riders bound for stops along Dale Blvd, the OmniRide Transit Center or Potomac Mills, will be dropped off after serving stops along Dale Blvd.
+• Dale City passengers should board a Dale City bus.
+Riders bound for Dale City-Navy Yard stops at the OmniRide Transit Center or Potomac Mills, will be dropped off after serving the last stop at Dale Blvd/Birchdale.

-- Montclair passengers should board a Montclair bus.
+• Passengers bound for Montclair should board a Montclair bus.
 Passengers should board a Dale City bus to travel to the Dale City Lot.
 No service to stops along Benita Fitzgerald Drive.

-OmniRide Express buses that travel along the I-66 corridor will transport passengers to and from the West Falls Church Metrorail Station only.
+OmniRide Express buses that travel along the I-66 corridor will transport passengers to and from the West Falls Church Metrorail Station (on the orange line) only.

 All day:

 In the PM, service from the West Falls Church Metro Station will begin at 1 p.m., with buses leaving approximately every 20 minutes.
-Passengers will find OmniRide Express buses by exiting the Metro station (south side), going to the upper level to the OmniRide bus stops at Bays E and F.
+Passengers will find OmniRide Express buses by exiting the Metro station (south side), going up the escalators to the OmniRide bus stops at Bays E and F.

 For PM service departing from the West Falls Church Metro:

-- Bay F: Manassas (602) and Gainesville/Manassas-Cushing (611) passengers should board a combined Gainesville/Manassas-Cushing (611) bus that will serve both Cushing and Balls Ford Road Commuter Lots.
+• Bay F: Manassas (601 & 602) passengers should board a combined Manassas-Balls Ford Lot (601) bus that will serve the Balls Ford Road Commuter Lot.

 How will OmniRide Metro Express Routes Operate?

-The Manassas Metro Express (60) and Linton Hall Metro Express (61) routes will operate according to published schedules.
-Buses will still serve the Tysons Corner Metro Station.
+The Manassas Metro Express (60) route will operate according to published schedules.
 Road conditions may cause delays.

 How will OmniRide Local and East-West Express Routes Operate?

-When the ESP is activated for OmniRide Local, OmniRide East-West Express (96), and OmniRide Western Express Connector (62) services:
+When the ESP is activated for OmniRide Local and OmniRide East-West Express (96) services:

 How will OmniRide Access Paratransit and OmniRide Connect Microtransit Services Operate?

-- When the ESP is activated for OmniRide Local services, OmniRide Access Paratransit and OmniRide Connect Microtransit services are are cancelled for the day.
+• When the ESP is activated for OmniRide Local services, OmniRide Access Paratransit and OmniRide Connect Microtransit services may be ADJUSTED and can be CANCELLED IF CONDITIONS DETERIOATE.

 Whatever the situation, OmniRide will make the decision to implement the Emergency Service Plan with your needs in mind.